intel/CommsPowerManagement/README.md

 It is required to disable the intel_pstate kernel driver, as this may disrupt with the configuration enabled buy the script.
-To achieve this, we need to add `intel_pstate=disabled` to the kernel boot parameters.
+To achieve this, we need to add `intel_pstate=disable` to the kernel boot parameters.
 Typically this iss done by editing `/boot/grub2/grub.cfg`, and adding to the relevant kernel parameter line (it may be slightly different on different operating systems).